L&YR Class 23: Preservation

 One locomotive, L&YR 752 (LMS 11456 but sold into colliery service in 1937), is preserved by the Lancashire and Yorkshire Railway Trust, having been acquired by the NCB for continued operation and as of October 2019 could move under its own steam despite overhaul being incomplete.
 This progressed at the East Lancashire Railway in Bury using primarily their resources in close cooperation with the current owners of 752.
 The locomotive was featured on an episode of the television programme "Steam Train Britain" which showed the locomotive under rebuild.
-Since January 2020 752 has temporarily carried the early British Railways livery as 51456 had it not been sold to industry, and featured in various events in steam before a complete public relaunch in the East Lancashire Railway Gala event on 6-8 March 2020.
+Since January 2020 752 has temporarily carried the early British Railways livery as 51456 had it not been sold to industry, and featured in various events in steam before a complete public relaunch in the East Lancashire Railway Gala event on 6–8 March 2020.

+After a period running as L&Y 752 and LMS Horwich 'service' loco 11305, the owners, Lancashire and Yorkshire Railway Trust, agreed in 2024 that the loco could be reliveried as LMS 11456, the number it carried during its colliery service - including throughout NCB ownership.
+It has made visits to a number of other railways and has always been well received.

-A sister locomotive, L&YR Class 25 no. 957, an as built-in original tender configuration, was also bought for preservation in 1959 and has been based at the Keighley and Worth Valley Railway since 1965.
+A sister locomotive, L&YR Class 25 no. 957, an in as-built original tender configuration, was also bought for preservation in 1959 and has been based at the Keighley and Worth Valley Railway since 1965.